simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 08-May 10 2025
+Radio Blackout Forecast for May 09-May 11 2025

-              May 08        May 09        May 10
+              May 09        May 10        May 11
-R1-R2           45%           45%           45%
+R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: Region 4079s enhanced magnetic complexity will keep the chance for R1-R2 (Minor-Moderate) radio blackouts in the forecast over 08-10 May.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 09-11 May.

 ```